-The Department for Education (DfE) recently announced that £153 million will be invested to strengthen teaching in the early years and address the impact of the pandemic on the youngest children.
+In October 2021, the Department for Education (DfE) announced that £153 million will be invested to strengthen teaching in the early years and address the impact of the pandemic on the youngest children.
 Together with the previously announced Nuffield Early Language Programme (£17m), and further investment (£10m) in the second phase of the Professional Development Programme, this represents an investment of up to £180m of recovery support in the early years sector.

 These proposals build on the reforms to the Early Years Foundation Stage (EYFS) to accelerate and embed real change for young children, which is more important than ever in light of the impact of the pandemic.